hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/remote-backend.md

 store Terraform [state](https://www.terraform.io/docs/state/index.html) and run Terraform commands remotely using [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).

+> Note: CDK for Terraform only supports Terraform Cloud workspaces that have "[Execution Mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode)" set to "local".
+The project doesn't support remote operations yet.
+To change the execution mode for a Terraform Cloud workspace, visit the "General" setting tab in the workspace and find "Execution Mode" section, select "local" and save the settings.

 A Terraform [JSON configuration for a remote backend](https://www.terraform.io/docs/configuration/syntax-json.html#terraform-blocks) can be defined in two ways: